potassco/clorm/docs/clorm/quickstart.rst

 refactor.
 So in general you should avoid using positional arguments except for a few cases (eg., simple tuples where the order is unlikely to change).

-Now, these input facts can be added to the control object and the combined with the previously loaded ASP program to produce a *grounded* ASP program.
+Now, these input facts can be added to the control object and combined with the previously loaded ASP program to produce a *grounded* ASP program.

 .. code-block:: python